jillesvangurp/kt-search/README.md

 [![matrix-test-and-deploy-docs](https://github.com/jillesvangurp/kt-search/actions/workflows/deploy-docs-and-test.yml/badge.svg?branch=master)](https://github.com/jillesvangurp/kt-search/actions/workflows/deploy-docs-and-test.yml)

-Kt-search is a pure Kotlin Multi-Platform library to search across the Opensearch and Elasticsearch ecosystem.
+Kt-search is a pure Kotlin Multi Platform library to search across the Opensearch and Elasticsearch ecosystem.
 It includes rich Kotlin DSLs for querying, defining mappings, and more.
-It relies on all the latest and greatest multi platform Kotlin features that you love: co-routines, kotlinx.serialization, ktor-client 2.x.
+It relies on all the latest and greatest multi-platform Kotlin features that you love: co-routines, kotlinx.serialization, ktor-client 2.x.

-Because it is a multi platform library you can embed it in your server (Ktor, Spring Boot, Quarkus), use it in a browser using kotlin-js, or embed it in your Android/IOS apps.
+Because it is a multi-platform library you can embed it in your server (Ktor, Spring Boot, Quarkus), use it in a browser using kotlin-js, or embed it in your Android/IOS apps.

 Learn how to integrate advanced search in your Kotlin applications.
 Whether you are building a web based dashboard, an advanced ETL pipeline, or simply exposing a search endpoint in as a microservice, this library has you covered.